Updated on Oct. 4, 2024, at 5:48 p.m.

 What Boulder can expect

-CPR News reached out to several CU Boulder organizations for details on events marking the anniversary of the Hamas attacks, but none of those groups have responded so far.
+CPR News reached out to several CU Boulder organizations for details on events marking one year since the Hamas attacks on Israel, but none of those groups have responded so far.

 “CU Boulder supports our students, faculty and staff who wish to host events and activities, so long as those activities do not violate campus policy, regent law and policy, state law or federal law,” the university said in a statement.